 A driver is the primary component of any speakers which you might have your hands on.

 The driver is a rounded element with a cone diaphragm at the top.

 Whenever an electrical pulse is detected, the diaphragm moves up and down, pushing the air column above, making audible vibrations which our ears decipher as the sound.

 The larger the driver, generally better will be the sound output.
 Most of the earbud driver sizes range from 7mm – 12mm.

 In the case of audio devices, the frequency response is a spectrum defining the extreme limits of audio frequencies a speaker can deliver.

 The lower limit represents the bass and the mid equates to the vocals while the higher limits denote the treble.

-The audible limit of human ears range between 20 Hz – 200000 Hz, but there are speakers delivering much wider response range, which can be felt by the ears, adding to an immersive audio listening experience.
+The audible limit of human ears ranges between 20 Hz – 200000 Hz, but there are speakers delivering a much wider response range, which can be felt by the ears, adding to an immersive audio listening experience.